pzzd/statistics-probability/notes/geometric_random_variables.md

 Same as above, but it's a 12-sided die.
 What is the standard deviation?
 - σ<sub>X</sub> = √(1 - 1/12) / (1/12) = √(11/12) * 12 ≈ 11.48

+E registers cars for the DMV.
+SUVs make up 12% of the vehicles she registers.
+Let V be the number of vehicles E registers in a day until she first registers an SUV.
+Assume the type of each vehicle is independent.
+Find the probability that E registers more than 4 vehicles before she registers an SUV.
+- P(success) = 0.12 and P(failure) = 0.88
+- You are looking for P(V > 4).
+That is, you are looking for P(V = 5) + P(V = 6) + P(V = 7)...
+- Put another way, you are looking for P(V is not ≤ 4).
+- Or put this way, P(4 failures) because the first 4 cars must not be SUVs in this case.
+- P(4 failures) = P(failure)<sup>4</sup> = 0.88<sup>4</sup> ≈ 0.5997